harvspex/lexiconizer/README.md

 To showcase the impact of these optimisations, an option to make a "benchmark" lexicon has been included.
 Rather than using sublists, it treats every subsequent word in the lexicon as a potential neighbour.
 The benchmark still:
 - Avoids re-checking any two words that have already been checked
 - Rejects words as quickly as possible (e.g. if their length is different, or neither of the first two letters match, the two words are not compared any further)
-- Uses built-in sorting methods to make everything else run as fast as possible
+- Uses built-in sorting methods to make everything else run as quickly as possible

 But even these small comparison adds up.
 A word of warning: the benchmark can be very slow (e.g. ~30s for a 4.5mb text file).
 For this reason, it only runs once, even if the `--time` option specifies a number greater than 1.